bbenedict/bbenedict/100days.md

 Completed a programming exercise for [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning) studying models with different bias and variance properties.
 Very interesting developing intuitions for what might be wrong with various models.

+## day 7

+Starting a new defualt-react app on my desktop using Visual Studio.
+I know many people use a pre-packaged as a starting point, but I prefer to take an existing app and hack out all the existing features and data.
+That's the main reason I am using react 16 here.
+I'll be using default-app to explore topics like accessibility and performance.
+Today is more about house keeping to get a base app running.